phpman > man > CREATE_FUNCTION(7)

 temporary table named pwds.

-may contain rather complicated logic to save, set, and restore search_path.
-The SET clause
+contain rather complicated logic to save, set, and restore search_path.
+The SET clause is far

-for newly created functions (see Section 5.7 for more information).
-Frequently you will
+newly created functions (see Section 5.7 for more information).
+Frequently you will wish to

-wish to restrict use of a security definer function to only some users.
-To do that, you
+restrict use of a security definer function to only some users.
+To do that, you must revoke

-must revoke the default PUBLIC privileges and then grant execute privilege selectively.
-To
+the default PUBLIC privileges and then grant execute privilege selectively.
+To avoid having a

-avoid having a window where the new function is accessible to all, create it and set the
+window where the new function is accessible to all, create it and set the privileges within a

 BEGIN;